ARob8/Pokemon/README.md

 # Pokémon Card Marketplace

 ## Description
-This project aims to provide a platform for users to search, sell, buy, and auction Pokémon cards.
+This java-based spring application provides a platform for users to search, sell, buy, and auction Pokémon cards.
 It follows an N-Layer architecture with distinct presentation, business, and data management components.

 ## Technologies
 - Spring Framework: Provides a robust foundation for building the backend.